reactphp/promise/README.md

     triggers progress notifications and passed a single argument (whatever it wants) to indicate progress.

-Returns a new promise that will fulfill with the return value of either `$onFulfilled` or `$onRejected`, whichever is called, or will reject with the thrown exception if either throws.
+It returns a new promise that will fulfill with the return value of either `$onFulfilled` or `$onRejected`, whichever is called, or will reject with the thrown exception if either throws.

-Once in the fulfilled or rejected state, a promise becomes immutable.
-Neither its state nor its result (or error) can be modified.

 A promise makes the following guarantees about handlers registered in the same call to `then()`: